all-of-us/raw-data-repository/opsdataAPI.md

 ## OPS-DATA API

-The opsdata API offers access to the ParticipantSummary resource and represents an aggregated view of relevant participant details, including data from consent (name, contact information), from PPI modules (a status indicating whether the participant has completed each questionnaire), basic demographics (age, gender, race).
+The ops-data API offers access to the ParticipantSummary resource and represents an aggregated view of relevant participant details, including data from consent (name, contact information), from PPI modules (a status indicating whether the participant has completed each questionnaire), basic demographics (age, gender, race).